home / mcp / datadog mcp server

 get_rum_events

-Search and retrieve RUM events with a time window and query.
+Search and retrieve RUM events with a time range and limit.

 get_rum_grouped_event_count